 – Don’t panic and sell at a loss

-– Hang in there because eventually it will come back
+– Hang in there because eventually, it will come back

 – GIC rates are low and after taxes and inflation you will lose money

-Some of these arguments may make sense but does conflict of interest come into question?
-Did you know the GIC pays one fifth of what the mutual fund pays in commission?
+Some of these arguments may make sense but does a conflict of interest come into question?
+Did you know the GIC pays one-fifth of what the mutual fund pays in commission?
 It’s possible the advisor sincerely, believed he was doing the right thing for Marie but it may also be fair to bring up the potential conflict of interest that comes from the different commission rates in the products.

 Why won’t my advisor sell Exchange Traded Funds?

 Why didn’t their advisor suggest ETFs?
-Most ETFs are lower cost because they either have lower compensation or in most cases, NO compensation built in for the advisor.
-As a result advisors must either charge a transaction fee to get compensated or they have to charge a discretionary fee directly to the client.
+Most ETFs are lower cost because they either have lower compensation or in most cases, NO compensation built-in for the advisor.
+As a result, advisors must either charge a transaction fee to get compensated or they have to charge a discretionary fee directly to the client.